MayurChawla/Incubyte-TDD-Assessment/README.md

 6. All Tests Passed: Through multiple iterations of adding features and refining the code, I reached a point where all test cases passed successfully.
 This confirmed that the String Calculator met all the required functionality.

-7. Final Features Delivered:
+7. **Final Features Delivered**:
-    i    - Create a simple String calculator with a method signature. ii   - Allow the add method to handle any amount of numbers. iii  - Allow the add method to handle new lines between numbers (instead of commas). ("1\n2,3" should return 6). iv   - Support different delimiters.
+    i.
+Create a simple String calculator with a method signature.
+    ii.
+Allow the add method to handle any amount of numbers.
+    iii.
+Allow the add method to handle new lines between numbers (instead of commas). ("1\n2,3" should return 6).
+    iv.
+Support different delimiters.
-    v    - Calling add with a negative number will throw an exception: "negative numbers not allowed <negative_number>". vi   - Numbers bigger than 1000 should be ignored, so adding 2 + 1001 = 2. vii  - Delimiters can be of any length with the following format: “//[delimiter]\n” for example: “//[***]\n1***2***3” should return 6 viii - Allow multiple delimiters like this: “//[delim1][delim2]\n” for example “//[*][%]\n1*2%3” should return 6. ix   - Handling multiple delimiters with length longer than one char
+    v.
+Calling add with a negative number will throw an exception: "negative numbers not allowed <negative_number>".
+    vi.
+Numbers bigger than 1000 should be ignored, so adding 2 + 1001 = 2.
+    vii.
+Delimiters can be of any length with the following format: “//[delimiter]\n”.
+For example: “//[***]\n1***2***3” should return 6.
+    viii.
+Allow multiple delimiters like this: “//[delim1][delim2]\n”.
+For example: “//[*][%]\n1*2%3” should return 6.
+    ix.
+Handle multiple delimiters with a length longer than one character.

 Here are some of the process outcomes Images